 When word of a vitamin that drastically reduces the risk of skin cancer bubbled to the fore in 2015, it almost seemed too good to be true.
-In a randomized trial, Australian scientists tested 386 people prone to non-melanoma skin cancers and found that taking a simple, inexpensive vitamin called nicotinamide cut their risk by 23%—no small feat given that 3 million Americans are diagnosed each year.
+In a randomized trial, Australian scientists tested 386 people prone to non-melanoma skin cancers and found that taking a simple, inexpensive vitamin called nicotinamide cut their risk by 23 percent.

 We hear you: It seems like every day we hear about a new supplement to add to our routine.
 Is this one warranted?
-Ahead, we quiz three renowned experts to find out if it deserves a spot in your bathroom cabinet.
+Ahead, we quiz three renown dermatologist and skin cancer experts to find out if it deserves a spot in your bathroom cabinet.
 Here's what they had to say.

 There are a few to note.
 Firstly, the science suggests that you have to take nicotinamide for an extended period to reap the benefits.
-In other words, you can't just pop a pill after getting burned to minimize the damage.
-"You would have to take it all year long, although taking the Remedy Blend that has polypodium leucotomos extract in it would help before sun exposure and in the summertime," says Moy.
+In other words, you can't just pop a pill after getting sunburnt to minimise the damage.
+"You would have to take it all year long, although, taking the Remedy Blend that has polypodium leucotomos extract (PLE) in it would help before sun exposure and in the summertime," says Moy.

 Henry Scowcroft of Cancer Research UK points out that the study didn't involve "healthy" people, so it might not be that beneficial to those who are young without a history of cancer.
 So is it worthwhile?

 "Studies have shown that at 30 years old, you start to significantly lose naturally occurring DNA repair enzymes in your body, which is why you start seeing sun damage that you incurred in your teens, so even if you are on the younger side or don't have a history, it's better to be on the defensive side earlier on," says Moy.